emur28/team-uframe/docs/profile.md

 ### Genja Teleganov
 > I am a junior CS major with a focus in networking.
 I've interned at a SDN company for the past two years.
 In that time I've done a lot with both front and back end web development in Ruby on Rails and JavaScript (and the Ember.js framework).
 I'm pretty good with anything related to design/music/video production.

+#### CS Courses
+> CS 121, 187
+CS 220, 230, 240, 250
+Currently taking: CS 320, 326, 453

+#### 2 Non-CS Courses
+> **Anthropology 208:** Enjoyed the class.
+Learned about human ecology on a global and local scale.
+Ended up being one of the most life-applicable courses I've taken.
+  **Sociology 110:** Learned a lot about group dynamics, social networks (not online) and advertising/marketing.

 -----------

 ### Alexey Novokshonov